Sector Operations Center

-As of early 2003 Camp Cedar was home to, among others, the 260th Quartermaster Battalion, an active duty unit from Hunter Army Airfield, Ga., and Reserve units the 394th Quartermaster Bn. from Puerto Rico, the 362nd Quartermaster Bn. of Kinston, N.C., and the 346th Transportation Bn. out of Savannah, Ga.
-Since arriving in the theater on March 31, the four battalions were instrumental in moving 66 million gallons of fuel throughout Iraq.
+As of in early 2003 Camp Cedar was home to, among others, the 260th Quartermaster Battalion, an active duty unit from Hunter Army Airfield, Ga., and Reserve units the 394th Quartermaster Bn. from Puerto Rico, the 362nd Quartermaster Bn. of Kinston, N.C., and the 346th Transportation Bn. out of Savannah, Ga.
+Since arriving in the theater on March 31, the four battalions have been instrumental in moving 66 million gallons of fuel throughout Iraq.
 When they moved into Iraq from Kuwait, they operated from the hastily constructed original Camp Cedar.
-However, the pounding high winds and fine, loose grit caused by the constant heavy truck traffic made for visibility and equipment problems at Cedar I. At Cedar's old location there was nothing but a dust bowl.
+However, the pounding high winds and fine, loose grit caused by the constant heavy truck traffic made for visibility and equipment problems at Cedar I. At Cedar's old location, it was a dust bowl, nothing but a dust bowl.

 Camp Cedar II

 The Talil field exchange, which opened 05 April 2003 inside a gymnasium on the former Iraqi air base near Nasiriyah, is just one of several shops the Army and Air Force Exchange Service has set up recently in Iraq.
-Others are in Umm Qsar, Baghdad International Airport and Camp Cedar (a convoy pit stop near Talil).
+Others are in Umm Qsar, Baghdad International Airport and Camp Cedar, a convoy pit stop near Talil.
 Camp Cedar is located about 20 minutes drive from Talil.
-There is another US encampment at the nearby Ammo Supply point.
+There is another US encampment at the nearby the Ammo Supply point.

-Life has gotten way better for service men and women serving in southern Iraq.
-It really began in June 2003 and has constantly improved as a dry, plain landscape has been transformed into a vibrant tent city on a mile stretch of Iraqi desert approximately six miles from historical Ur.
+Life has gotten way better for service men and women serving here in southern Iraq.
+It really began in June 2003 and has constantly improved as a dry, plain landscape has been transformed into a vibrant tent city on a mile stretch of Iraqi desert approximately six miles from Ur, the biblical birthplace of Abraham.

-Engineers looking for a more suitable site, based on geographical and tactical considerations as a permanent camp for years to come, found it 15 kilometers to the north, near Tallil Air Base.
-The ground there is less sandy, more solid and has a little vegetation that helps break the winds and hold the dirt.
+Engineers looked for a more suitable site based on geographical and tactical considerations as a permanent camp for years to come.
+They found it 15 kilometers to the north, near Tallil Air Base.
+The ground there is less sandy, more solid and has small vegetation to help break the winds and hold the dirt.
 The engineers graveled the area in June and contracted Kellog, Brown and Root to work on the camp's infrastructures.
-This son of Cedar I now featured a dining facility, air-conditioned force provider tents, air-conditioned mobile latrines, a post exchange, a chapel and morale, welfare and recreation tents to accommodate more than 5,000 servicemembers and government civilians and contractors.
+This son of Cedar I now features a dining facility, air-conditioned force provider tents, air-conditioned mobile latrines, a post exchange, a chapel and morale, welfare and recreation tents to accommodate more than 5,000 servicemembers and government civilians and contractors.

 The camp had a humble beginning.
 All those facilities are air-conditioned.
 When the troops first arrived, they had no air-conditioning units.
 Before they got a DFAC (dining facility) in mid-July, troops had UGRA (unitized group rations - type A) field rations.
-Personell had to line up at a mobile kitchen, get a plate and move somewhere to eat it.
+What you did was line up at a mobile kitchen, get your plate and move somewhere to eat it.
 People sometimes had to wait an hour or two.
-Of course, they also had MREs (meals ready to eat), and they set up microwaves so they could have hot meals without having to use MRE heat packets.
-Before they had air-conditioned force provider tents, soldiers lived and worked out of general-purpose tents, which had no floors and were not well suited to the dust and windy environment.
+Of course, they also had MREs (meals ready to eat), and they set up microwaves so they could have hot meals without having to use MRE heat packets, Before they had air-conditioned force provider tents, soldiers lived and worked out of general-purpose tents, which had no floors and were not well suited to the dust and windy environment.

 As of August 2003 troops from the 28 countries that have committed forces to support the International Coalition in Iraq have begun assuming more and more duties.
-Dutch and Italian forces, working together at Tallil Air Base in southern Iraq have provided internal airfield security - the Dutch conducting roving patrols with the Italians manning checkpoints and providing a quick reaction force for the airfield.
+Dutch and Italian forces at Tallil Air Base in southern Iraq are providing internal airfield security together.
+The Dutch conduct roving patrols while the Italians man checkpoints and provide a quick reaction force for the airfield.
 The soldiers have learned what to do for airfield security.
 In case of an intruder, they have a machine gun and the Italians have their machine gun.
 And when they catch an intruders, they turn them over to the American Security Force.
 No intruders have approached the airfield -- yet, and the role of the Coalition force reinforces but does not duplicate security provided by Americans in the area.
 In addition to airfield security, both Dutch and Italian forces have their own helicopters at the airfield.
 Their helicopter missions are similar in scope and range from force protection and security to medical evacuations.

 On 24 October 2003, AAFES opened its second Burger King in Iraq at Tallil.
-The new mobile facility, co-located with an AAFES-operated Pizza Hut, provided another Burger King restaurant so that more servicemen and women serving in Iraq could, if only for a moment, forget about the task at hand in the desert and get a whiff of that familiar scent that takes them back home.
+The new mobile facility, co-located with an AAFES-operated Pizza Hut, provides another Burger King restaurant so that more service men and women serving in Iraq can, if only for a moment, forget about the task at hand in the desert and get a whiff of that familiar scent that takes them back home.

-Camp Adder and Camp Mittica are located on Tallil Air Base.
+Camp Adder is located on Tallil Air Base.
 In late March 2003 Camp Adder was the southernmost Army resupply point in Iraq.
 Camp Adder in south-central Iraq is a dusty, middle-of-nowhere place.
 It assumed great importance in the Iraq war, with a motley collection of just about every kind of truck imaginable, from fuel tankers and water carriers to five-ton haulers.
 Taking a cue from private logistics masters like FedEx and Wal-Mart, the Army went high-tech in this war, equipping each supply truck with radio sensors that signal exactly where it is at all times.
-At Camp Adder, soldiers are housed in trailers, and they get to sleep on real beds with relatively new mattresses.

 Camp Whitehorse, a Marine-run detention site near Nasiriyah, was located outside the southern city of Nasiriyah in Southern Iraq.
 The facility, a former Iraqi military compound, was a small, makeshift jail for possible enemy prisoners rounded up during raids.

 The prisoners were held at Whitehorse until they could be interrogated by a Marine "human exploitation team," which would determine whether the detainees should be released or transferred elsewhere.
 Prisoners were forced to stand 50 minutes of every hour, in heat sometimes topping 120 degrees, for up to 10 hours at a time.
 Prisoners were forced to stand until interrogators from the Human Exploitation Team arrived.
-If the team failed to get the information it wanted, prisoners were forced to continue standing.
+If the team failed to get the information it wanted, James said, prisoners were forced to continue standing.
 The purpose was to get information for the interrogators.